-LESSON 4.
-Motivation in the EFL classroom
+Name of lesson 4: Motivation in the EFL classroom.
+Contents of lesson 4:

-- 4.1.
-A dynamic, cyclical and process-oriented model of motivation - 4.2.
+4.1.
+A dynamic, cyclical and process-oriented model of motivation

+4.2.
 How to motivate L2 learners?
 Motivational strategies in the EFL classroom

 Practical activities may include activities such as watching introductory videos and answering questions for reflection and discussion, writing a critical essay on assigned readings, analysis and discussion of microteaching sessions, oral presentations, designing activities and materials, and/or any other activity related to subject content.